 Since 2006, Richard has helped local business owners and professionals grow and prosper through his books, coaching, and marketing consulting services.

 Richard has been a member of his local chamber of commerce since 2006.

 In 2014, Richard was named “Man of the Year” by the Grants Pass and Josephine County Chamber of Commerce for his community involvement and business activities.

 In 2010, one of Richard’s clients needed a lot more than a marketing consultant.
 The Boardroom Executive Suites needed a manager.
 Richard used his marketing and management skills to take the Boardroom from a 32% occupancy rate to being full.
 While not a full-time endeavor, Richard empathizes with brick-and-mortar business owners who struggle to find time for marketing.
-The Boardroom offers full-time offices, part-time offices and virtual offices to business professionals in Southern Oregon.
+The Boardroom offers full-time, part-time and virtual offices to business professionals in Southern Oregon.

 Richard hosts the Ron Paul Homeschooling Podcast.
 He and his wife homeschooled their four daughters for 19 years.
 Richard coached homeschool speech and debate for 7 years.
 Richard spent 18 months creating a business course for the Ron Paul Curriculum.
 In 180 video-based lessons, “Mr. Emmons” teaches high school students about the world of business, many valuable business skills and how to launch a business during their high school years.
 You can learn more about this online course at www.HighSchoolBiz.com.

 In 2012, Richard served as founding president of Rogue Valley Networking Toastmasters and remains involved in Toastmasters today.
 In June of 2020, Richard earned the Distinguished Toastmaster award.
 Richard has served as a board member of the Grants Pass Gospel Rescue Mission since 2000.